Photoswitch: Mechanism

 Although the mechanism for photoisomerization is still debated amongst most scientists, increasing evidence supports cis-/trans- isomerization of polyenes favoring the hula twist rather than the one-bond-flip.
 The one-bond-flip isomerizes at the reactive double bond while the hula twist undergoes a conformational isomerization at the adjacent single bond.
 However, the interconversion of stereoisomers of stilbene proceeds via one-bond-flip.

 Quantum yield

 One of the most important properties of a photoswitch is its quantum yield which measures the effectiveness of absorbed light to induce photoisomerization.
 Quantum yield is modeled and calculated using Arrhenius kinetics.
 Photoswitches can be in solution or in the solid state; however, switching in the solid state is more difficult to observe due to the lack of molecular freedom of motion, solid packing, and the fast thermal reversion to the ground state.
-Through chemical modification, red shifting the wavelengths of absorption needed to cause isomerizaiton leads to low light induced switching which has applications in photopharmacology.
+Through chemical modification, red shifting the wavelengths of absorption needed to cause isomerization leads to low light induced switching which has applications in photopharmacology.